GeneralK1ng/XJTLU-Leaker/README.md

 - Downloads the PDF with a dynamic filename based on the request params.
 - Surfaces download errors with a minimal toast under the button.

+## Download (CRX)
+I already packed the extension.
+Grab the latest `.crx` from the Releases page and use it directly.
+If Chrome blocks installation, fall back to Developer Mode below.

 ## Install (Developer Mode)
 1. Open `chrome://extensions`
 2. Enable Developer mode